lblod/ember-rdfa-editor/README.md

 ## Plugins
 ### Adding a plugin to the editor
 To enrich the editor functionality with rdfa-editor-plugins, execute the following steps:
-1. Install the rdfa-editor-plugin as an Ember addons in your host app
+1. Install the rdfa-editor-plugin as an Ember addon in your host app.
 2. Add the name of the plugin to one or more editor profiles in `app/config/editor-profiles.js` in your host app

 The plugin will automatically be picked up by the editor.